Cyrix126/mondialrelay/README.md

-# Name
+# MondialRelay-rs
 ## Status of developmenent
 **Work in Progress**
 ## About
-mondial-api-rs is a repository to install an API on your server that will interact with Mondial Relay API to allow your API receiving orders to create a shipment and the worker to print the label for an order.
+mondialrelay-rs is a repository to install an API on your server that will interact with Mondial Relay API to allow your API receiving orders to create a shipment and the worker to print the label for an order.
 ## Objective
 To have a modular API not tied to any CMS which is fast and efficient.
 Do not fetch the data of relays, let the client do it.
 The APU retrieve only the id of the relay/locker.